kimtore/pms/README.md

 PMS will honor the `MPD_HOST` and `MPD_PORT` variables.

 See `pms --help` for configuration options.
 Configuration files are not implemented yet, but the configuration can be changed while running the program.

+The default configuration can be found in [options/defaults.go](options/defaults.go).

 ## Roadmap